GoogleContainerTools/skaffold/codelab/01_kpt-validate/README.md

 ## What you'll learn

 -  How to add a validation to your config changes.
--  How to define validation rules in the form of a declarative pipeline.
+-  How to define validation rules in the form of a declarative configuration.
 -  How to use the validation in kustomized resources.
 -  How to reconcile your configuration changes with the live state